LikeWang10067/b07_Final_Project/README.md

 # b07_Final_Project

-This is a project that committed by 5 people to develop an Android application that allows customers to schedule sports events online.
+This is a project that committed by 5 people as a group to develop an Android application that allows customers to schedule sports events online.
-There are 2 types of users, customers and admin.
+There are 2 types of Users, customers and admin.
+---

-API required: API must be 33.
+**API required: API must be 33.**

-We have one admin account and we can not sign up an admin account, we can only sign up for customer account.
+**There is one admin account preset in the database.
+User cannot SignUp as an admin account, but only regular user account.**

-What is already in the database:
+    Preset data in the database:

     Admin Account:

     Username:   admin
     Passoword:  admin

     User Account:

     Username:   user1
     Password:   user1

-    Events already joined by user1: NBA event in New York
+    Sample event that already joined by user1:      NBA event in New York

-    Venue already in Firebase:
+    Venue already in database:

     New York
     Toronto

-    Events already in Firebase:
+    Events already in database:

     NBA in New York(Which is already joined by user1) Basketball Game in Toronto(No one joins at this moment)